-6.1 Equilibrium and Choice Forecasts
+6.1.
+Equilibrium and choice forecasts

-To illustrate the underlying calculations of the prediction exercise, we plot in Figure 5 the actual access to quality in each neighborhood in the first post-reform year (2014), as well as the predicted access to quality according to each choice model.
+To illustrate the underlying calculations of the prediction exercise, Fig. 5 plots the actual access to quality in each neighborhood in the first post-reform year (2014), as well as the predicted access to quality according to each choice model.
 For each prediction, the figure also contains the 95% prediction interval.
 The calculations for the aggregate measures of prediction accuracy are analogous to that of the back-test.
+The predictions were published in our pre-analysis plan (Pathak and Shi, 2014) before the actual choice data were submitted.

 Contrary to our first hypothesis, the MNL-based models outperform the Lexicographic model in predicting equilibrium outcomes only for grade K1, but not for grade K2.
 Table 4 shows that for grade K1, the MNL-based models exhibit a smaller RMSE than the Lexicographic model, with a significantly higher fraction of outcomes being within its 95% prediction interval.
 This follows the pattern observed in the back-test.
 However, for grade K2, the Lexicographic model exhibits similar RMSE as the MNL model, with slightly better prediction accuracy for two out of the three targets, namely: access to quality and the number of unassigned students.
-Moreover, for these two targets, the percentage of neighborhoods for which the outcome is within the 95% prediction interval is also higher in the Lexicographic model compared to the MNL-based models.31
+Moreover, for these two targets, the percentage of neighborhoods for which the outcome is within the 95% prediction interval is also higher in the Lexicographic model compared to the MNL-based models.